ReVanced/revanced-documentation/manager.md

 1. In the `Dashboard` page, there is an updates section.
 Tap on the `Update Manager` button when an update is available.
 2. Head to the Manager's [GitHub releases](https://github.com/revanced/revanced-manager/releases/latest) to manually download and install the latest APK.

+## Building from source
+1. Setup flutter environment for your [platform](https://docs.flutter.dev/get-started/install)
+2. Clone the repository locally
+3. Add your github token in gradle.properties like [this](https://github.com/revanced/revanced-documentation/wiki/Building-from-source)
+4. Open the project in terminal
+5. Run `flutter pub get` in terminal
+6. Then `flutter packages pub run build_runner build --delete-conflicting-outputs` (Must be done on each git pull)
+7. To build release apk run `flutter build apk`